5 Cybersecurity Myths & How to Overcome Them28 Sep 2022 | Jetico Technical Support

 Cybersecurity Myth 2: Deleting Files Is Enough

 'Deleting’ a file from your computer doesn’t actually make it disappear.
 In other words, when you move a file to the Recycle Bin and then empty it, you are not truly erasing anything.
-Instead, there will be a lasting trail of data that remains on your hard drive.
+Instead, there will be a lasting trail of data that remains on your hard drive, for example, in the temporary files folder.

 This trail is known as residual data, or data remanence, and it can be easily recovered by third parties with the use of widely available file recovery software.
 The same issue applies to your browsing history, which won’t be permanently deleted when it’s just cleared with your web browser.